zelmer69/dualsense4GTA5/README.md

 Current features:

-adaptive triggers for different categores of weapons (pistols shutguns rifles etc)
+adaptive triggers for different categores of weapons (pistols shutguns rifles etc) player led shows how many stars you got touchpad led starts flashing when you wanted or when you in police car

 ALSO i creating a game about police join my discord server to get more info https://discord.gg/Y9Xp8z6M4r